Rajrupa1998/NLP_Energy/README.md

 ## Methodology
 The study follows a systematic approach:

-1. Selection of NLP libraries: NLTK, spaCe, and Gensim.
+1. Selection of NLP libraries: NLTK, spaCy, and Gensim.
 2. Design of test scenarios covering common NLP tasks.
 3. Execution of experiments on a standardized hardware platform.
 4. Measurement of energy consumption using DBJoules.